rnkx/5010CEM/README.md

 # 5010CEM
-This repository is for E-commerce website for T-shirt
+This repository is for TeeZone: Developing an Online Platform for Selling College T-Shirts for INTI International College Penang